Harrison Bader Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- Astros pitchers combine to give up 126 total home runs at a clip of 1.2 per game (to rank 15th in the league).
+- Astros pitchers combine to rank 16th in baseball in home runs allowed (128 total, 1.2 per game).

-- His most recent appearance was on Saturday against the Tampa Bay Rays, when the righty went six innings, surrendering three earned runs while allowing three hits.
+- In his most recent appearance on Saturday, the righty threw six innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.